karimarttila/clojure/webstore-demo/store2/README.md

 - Open some clj file (e.g. `main.clj`), in a rich comment: `(+ 1 1)` => You should see: `clj backend.main (+ 1 1) and 2` in the terminal output.
 - Open some cljs file (e.g. `app.cljs`), in a rich comment: `(+ 1 1)` => You should see: `cljs frontend.app (+ 1 1) and 2` in the terminal output.
 You can also try: `(js/console.log "TESTING...")` => you should see `TESTING...` in the browser developer tool / Console.

-Move terminal tab into a new window so that you have more space in the main editor VSCode window:

-- VSCode command `Terminal: Move Terminal into Editor Area`.
-- Then grab the terminal tab in the editor area and move it outside of the current VSCode window => creates a new VSCode window for the terminal.

 ### Some Extra Utilities